 From the brown bin to renewable natural gas

 Once the organic material is collected, it is sent to a biomethanization plant.
 Biomethanation is a process for transforming organic matter that involves placing organic matter in biodigesters, which are enormous vats that digest organic matter like a giant stomach.
 The decomposition of materials naturally produces methane which we harvest to turn it into renewable natural gas.
-Renewable natural gas is a 100% renewable, carbon-neutral energy source which can be injected into the gas network.
-The energy is ready to be consumed, in the same way as conventional natural gas: to heat buildings, fuel vehicles or boil water.
+Renewable natural gas is a 100% renewable, clean energy source which can be injected into the gas network.
+The energy is ready to be consumed, in the same way as conventional natural gas: to heat buildings or boil water, for instance.
 At the end of the biomethanation process, a residue called digestate is left, and this can be used as fertilizer.
-To learn more, read this article and test your knowledge with this quiz.
+To learn more, test your knowledge with this quiz.

 A role model

 Did you know?
-According to Recyc-Québec, 47% of the residual materials generated by Quebecers (over 400 lb per year) are organic materials that can be composted or reused.
+According to Recyc-Québec, 47% of the residual materials generated by Quebecers (over 400 lb per year) are organic materials.
+Remember to put them in your brown bin where they can be either be used for compost or to create energy in order to reduce GHG emissions from landfill sites.